paulghaddad/baby_site/src/pages/about/index.md

 Learning through play is a lot of fun when you have the resources you need to do your job.
 I hope this website can help you along your journey.

 E﻿mail me at: [amy@amymhaddad.com](mailto:amy@amymhaddad.com)

+Disclosure: As an Amazon Associate, I earn from qualifying purchases through links on this site at no additional cost to you.